MLB serves up a frosty start to new season, more snow coming - Philly

 The wind chill factor was in the 20s on Wednesday night in Pittsburgh, and snow fell on and off all game.
 The announced crowd was 20,186 - even with a $1 ticket promotion, maybe there were 10,000 people inside the park.

-Twins closer Fernando Rodney closed out a 7-3 win.
+Twins closer Fernando Rodney finished off a 7-3 win.
 At one point, he tilted back his head on the mound and caught flurries with his mouth.

 "No, I'm not cold.
 But it is cold," he said.
 "But you know it's cold outside.
 Nothing we can do.
 Just try to find a way to get out of the inning as quick as you can."